OSInside/kiwi/doc/source/concept_and_workflow/shell_scripts.rst

   change of data in the root tree, such as modifying a package provided config file.

+config-overlay.sh
+  Available only if `delta_root="true"` is set.
+In this case the script runs at the end of the :ref:`prepare step <prepare-step>` prior the umount of the overlay root tree.
+It runs after an eventually given `config.sh` and is the latest entry point to change the delta root tree.

 images.sh
   is executed at the beginning of the :ref:`image creation process <create-step>`.
 It runs in the same image root tree